fjudith/katacoda-scenarios/cncftmb_ci-cd/b1_argo-workflows-basics/step4.md

-# Step 4 - Observe & Scale
+# Step 4 - Submit workflow

 The known max amount of simultanous user is 2000.
 Therefore increasing the number of replica of the `productpage` deployment should resolve the issue.